 Although each service is different in subject content, they share common elements.
 A typical service will include a chalice lighting, music, readings, embracing meditation, an offering, a sermon, and a benediction.

-Our minister, the Rev. Fritz Hudson, leads most services from the middle of August to the middle of June.
+Our minister, the Rev. Luke Stevens-Royer, leads most services.
 About once a month, we have a guest minister or a lay-led service with a speaker from our congregation or the broader community.
-During the summer months, when we have only one service at 10 a.m., our services are often led by members of our congregation, with occasional guest ministers or speakers.
+During the summer months, we have only one service at 10 a.m.
 Read about our Upcoming Sunday Services.

 Music is a rich part of our services and we enjoy a lot of variety.
 Our own Walden Hill Vocal Ensemble and Children’s Choir provide much of the music.
 We also host guest musicians; one Sunday a Celtic guitarist might play, the next a classical brass quartet, and the next a jazz band!